pknepps/xkcd-data-analysis/slides.md

 ---

 # Parsing Strategy
-We found through trial and error that the easiest way to parse data in this format is to break it down into simpler stages and tackle those one at a time.
+Through trial and error, we found that the easiest way to parse data in this format is to break it down into simpler stages and tackle those one at a time.
+* Stage 1 - Removing Unecessary Data
+* Stage 2 - Extracting Scene information
+* Stage 3 - Extracing Dialog

 ---
-### First Stage - Cleaning text
+### First Stage - Removing Clutter
 <style scoped>
 section {
     list-style-type: none;
 }
 </style>

+- The transcript is surrounded in quotes and whitespace
-The {{Title Text}} is unecessary since our web scraping script has access to that field already, so we may remove it.
+- Additionally, the {{Title Text: ..}} is unecessary since our web scraping script has access to that field already, so we may remove it.

 ---